Hydra-Chain/hydragon-assets/staking-integration-guide.md

 2. Delegate with Vesting

-If a user already have a manager and vested position, but he is not sure if a validator is available to open a delegate position with this manager, he can easily check here:
+If a user already has a manager and vested position, but he is not sure if a validator is available to open a delegate position with this manager, he can easily check here:

 ```solidity
 function isPositionAvailable(address staker, address delegator) public view returns (bool)
 ```

-Where staker is the validator and delegator is the manager! <br>
+Where the staker is the validator and the delegator is the manager! <br>
-A position is available when there is is not maturing/unclaimed rewards and is not active. <br>
+A position is available when there are no maturing/unclaimed rewards and is not active. <br>
-If the position have delegation from before, it will add the new value to the old and open bigger position!
+If the position has delegation from before, it will add new value to the old amount and open a bigger position!

 Once the Vesting Manager is created, use the openVestedDelegatePosition function in the Vesting Manager to lock HYDRA tokens for a specified duration: